-There is no workplace exposure standard for diesel exhaust. some of the individual components of diesel exhaust like carbon dioxide, carbon monoxide and inhalable or respirable dust can be monitored to provide an indication of diesel exhaust levels.
+There is no workplace exposure standard for diesel exhaust - in effect, Australia does not recognise diesel as a carcinogen!
+This should not stop Australian unions ensuring that action is taken to prevent exposure to diesel fumes.
+Some of the individual components of diesel exhaust like carbon dioxide, carbon monoxide and inhalable or respirable dust can and should be monitored to provide an indication of diesel exhaust levels.

 The employer has a duty under the Victorian Occupational Health and Safety Act (2004) to provide and maintain for employees, as far as practicable, a working environment that is safe and without risks to health.
 This includes ensuring 'so far as reasonably practicable' ensuring safety and the absence of risk to health in connection with the use, handling, storage or transport of plant or substances, a safe system of work, information, training, supervision, and where appropriate personal protective equipment.
 The employer also has the duty to monitor conditions at the workplace and to monitor the health and safety of employees.

 Thus, to comply, employers should assess the risks to the health of workers exposed to diesel exhaust and take the necessary precautions to prevent or reduce the amount that workers breathe.
 Any decisions must be made in consultation with HSRs and workers.
 Further, employers should educate employees on the risks of exposure to diesel exhaust, implement controls to eliminate/minimise exposure, provide instruction and training on control measures, and any personal protective equipment that they must use.

 If exposure cannot be eliminated by using safer alternative fuels (e.g. natural gas or electricity), the employer must use a combination of control measures to reduce risk: